Four graduate degrees are offered by the Physics and Astronomy Department:

 - what Physics research you would like to pursue in the department if admitted.

-Have three (3) letters of recommendation sent directly by your references to the graduate advisor.
+Send your personal statement to the graduate advisor (Prashanth.Jaikumar@csulb.edu), and have one (1) letter of recommendation sent directly by your references to the graduate advisor.
 Letters should be on official letterhead, dated, bear the writer's signature and be sent from an official work email address.
 Letters of recommendation should not be uploaded to Cal State Apply.
 Contact the graduate advisor if you have issues getting the letters.

 Minimal Admission Requirements: